The Saint Bernard was once a hospice dog but is now a giant companion

 Whether this breed is pulling a cart, rescuing lost

-for any dog lover and the breed’s popularity continues to rise.
+for any dog lover.
+The breed’s popularity continues to rise.
 Just like

 hearts of families across the world.